 \subsection{Motivation}

-Random fragmentation models, commonly used in a variety of physical models, lay their theoretical roots in the works of Kolmogorov \cite{Kolmogorov} and Filippov \cite{Filippov} (see also \cite{Aldous, Bertoin1, Krapivsky1, Krapivsky2} and the references therein).
+Random fragmentation models, commonly used in a variety of physical models, have their theoretical roots in the works of Kolmogorov \cite{Kolmogorov} and Filippov \cite{Filippov} (see also \cite{Aldous,Bertoin1,Krapivsky1,Krapivsky2} and the references therein).
 Informally, we imagine an object that falls apart randomly as time passes.
-The resulting particles break independently of each other in an independent and self-similar way.
-A thorough account on random fragmentation processes and chains is given in the book by Bertoin \cite{Bertoin1}, a key reference for the paper.
+The resulting particles break independently of each other in a self-similar way.
+A thorough account on random fragmentation processes and chains is given in the book by Bertoin \cite{Bertoin1}, a key reference for this paper.

-In this work, we take the perspective of statistical inference.
-We focus on the quite specific class of {\it self-similar fragmentation chains}.
-The law of the fragmentation is then entirely determined by its dislocation measure and its index of self-similarity, which govern the way and the rate at which the fragments split.
-If one is allowed to observe the whole fragmentation process up to some fixed time, then the statistical problem is somehow degenerate\footnote{in the sense that it can be mapped into relatively standard equivalent inference problems such as probability distribution estimation from independent observations, see Section \ref{degenerate}}.
-We postulate a more realistic observation scheme, motivated by mining industry, where the goal is to separate metal from non valued components in large mineral blocks by a series of blasting, crushing and grinding.
-In this setting, one rather observes approximatively the fragments arising from an initial block of size $m$ only when they reach a size smaller than some screening threshold, say $\eta >0$.
-Asymptotics are taken as the ratio $\varepsilon := \eta/m$ vanishes.
-See Bertoin and Martinez \cite{BertoinMartinez} and the references therein.
+In this work, we adopt the perspective of statistical inference.
+We focus on the quite specific class of \textit{self-similar fragmentation chains}.
+The law of a self-similar fragmentation chain is determined by two components: \begin{itemize} \item the dislocation measure, which governs the way that the fragments split; \item the index of self-similarity, which determines the rate of splitting; \end{itemize} see the definition in Section \ref{fragmentation chains}.
+In this paper, we postulate a specific observation scheme, motivated by the mining industry, where the goal is to separate metal from non-valued components in large mineral blocks by a series of blasting, crushing and grinding operations.
+In this setting, one observes, approximately, the fragments arising from an initial block of size $m$ only when they reach a size smaller than some screening threshold, say $\eta>0$; see \cite{BertoinMartinez} and the references therein.
+Asymptotics are taken as the ratio $\varepsilon:= \eta/m$ vanishes.